 While both software solutions are a good fit for your needs, Company B now has your contact information and can periodically follow-up with you, sending you information that will help you as you determine which product is best for you.
 With Company B’s informative, helpful eBook and top-of-mind follow ups, their chances of closing your sale are higher than Company A.

-That’s the power of leveraging content to attract and convert more leads.
-Here are some tips you can use to get your existing content to do the same.
+That’s the power of leveraging content to attract more leads and convert them.
+Here are some tips you can apply to your enterprise content strategy to get your existing content to do the same.

 What Content Can You Leverage?